Sholem Schwarzbard: Early life

 Schwarzbard was born in 1886 in Izmail, Bessarabia Governorate, Russian Empire to the Jewish family of Itskhok Shvartsbard and Khaye Vaysberger.
 His real given name was Sholem.
 After the proclamation of an order by the Russian Imperial government for all Jews to move out from the region within 50 verst of the border, his family moved to the town of Balta, in the southern Podolia region, where he grew up.
 His three older brothers died as children and his mother died whilst he was a child.
 In 1900, at an early age of 14 he became an apprentice to a watchmaker, Israel Dik.

 During his apprenticeship in 1903, he became interested in socialism and began agitating for a revolutionary group called "Iskra", likely related to Lenin's journal of the same name.
 At the time of the first Russian Revolution in 1905, he was based in Kruti, 30 miles north of Balta, where he was employed, in his own words, "fixing Cossack watches".
 A short time after participating in Jewish-run and -manned paramilitary activity while visiting his father in Balta, he was arrested and served a short stint in Proskurov and Balta prisons.
 He was released with the general amnesty granted as part of post-revolutionary tsarist "leniency".
-Fearing further arrests, Schwarzbard fled across the border into Austria-Hungary, where he lived and worked in a number of cities and towns, including the capital, Vienna, and Budapest.
+Fearing further arrests, Schwarzbard fled across the border into the Kingdom of Romania, and then to the Austria-Hungary, where he lived and worked in a number of cities and towns, including the capitals, Vienna and Budapest.
 There, he was converted to anarchism, a political philosophy, especially the teachings of Peter Kropotkin, to which he would remain loyal the rest of his life.